-TRENTON, N.J. — A New Jersey federal judge on Dec.
-4 administratively terminated a case alleging violations of the Racketeer Influenced and Corrupt Organizations Act based on a scheme on lender-placed insurance (LPI) involving the use of kickbacks, including reinsurance premiums (Edward Leo v.
+TRENTON, N.J. — In a case concerning allegations of violations of the Racketeer Influenced and Corrupt Organizations Act based on a lender-placed insurance (LPI) scheme involving the use of kickbacks, including reinsurance premiums, homeowners in a March 11 brief tell a New Jersey federal court that dismissal of his claims based upon the filed-rate doctrine would violate a longstanding principle that the filed-rate doctrine protects an insurer’s terms and conditions regarding the services provided to its customers that are covered by a tariff or filed-rate (Edward Leo v.
 Nationstar Mortgage LLC of Delaware, et al., No. 17-05839, D. N.J.).

 CAMDEN, N.J. — An investor filed a securities class action in New Jersey federal court on March 7 against a Bermuda-based holding company that provides reinsurance services through its subsidiaries regarding violations of the Securities Exchange Act of 1934 (John Dougan v.
 Maiden Holdings Ltd., et al., No. 19-08105, D. N.J.).

 SAN DIEGO — A California federal judge on March 7 denied a reinsurer’s request to intervene in a creditor’s dispute over a $3.2 million judgment because the reinsurer’s motion was untimely and because the reinsurer had no significant protectable interest (Odyssey Reinsurance Co. v.
 Richard Keith Nagby, et al., No. 16-3038, S.D.
 Calif., 2019 U.S. Dist.
 LEXIS 37852).